margamtarun/SOC-Analyst-Hands-On-Investigations/09-Phishing-Macro-Investigation/README.md

 The investigation began with a high-severity phishing alert involving an Excel 4.0 macro attachment.

-Analysis identified malicious activity associated with the attachment, and endpoint investigation confirmed execution of `regsvr32.exe` on LarsPRD.
-The command history provided direct evidence that the DLL associated with the macro activity was executed.
+The alert was confirmed as a True Positive.
+Sandbox analysis determined that the Excel attachment was harmful and identified C2 addresses associated with the malicious activity.

+Log Management and Endpoint Management were then used to identify the affected endpoint as LarsPRD.
+Further endpoint investigation showed communication with malicious addresses.

+Terminal History provided additional evidence by showing execution of `regsvr32.exe` commands associated with the Excel 4.0 macro.

-The incident was classified as a True Positive, and the affected endpoint was successfully contained.
+The incident was successfully investigated and the affected system was contained.

-This case demonstrates the importance of correlating phishing alerts, malware analysis, endpoint command history, and IOC information when investigating malicious document-based attacks.
+This case demonstrates the importance of correlating email alerts, malware analysis, C2 infrastructure, endpoint activity, and command execution when investigating phishing attacks involving malicious Office documents.